sergiu-mocanu/text-metric-web/README.md

 # 🧠 Textual Metrics Web App (WIP)
 A Django-based web interface for evaluating the similarity between two text scripts using various metrics (e.g., BLEU, CodeBLEU, ROUGE, and others).
-Originally developed as a Python project, now extended into a modular web application. <br>
+Originally developed as a Python research project, now extended into a modular web application. <br>
-This web application builds upon my earlier Textual Test Proxy project, which explored the use of textual-similarity metrics and machine learning to evaluate the quality of AI-generated code.
+This web application builds upon my earlier Textual Test Proxy work, which explored the use of textual-similarity metrics and machine learning to predict the functional correctness of AI-generated code variants.
 ___

 ## 🚀 Features